Linux-Users-Group-TIET/.github/CODE_OF_CONDUCT.md

 Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).

 For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq).
 Translations are available at [https://www.contributor-covenant.org/translations](https://www.contributor-covenant.org/translations).

----

-This version maintains the structure and form of the original Contributor Covenant but is adapted for **LUG Tiet Organisation** with relevant contact details and references.